Robert Henry Cain: Oosterbeek perimeter

-Witnesses believed that Cain was incapacitated, but within half an hour his sight returned.
-He refused morphia and against all advice returned to the front lines, deciding that he "wasn't wounded enough to stay where [he] was".
+Witnesses believed that Cain was incapacitated, but within half an hour, his sight returned.
+He refused morphine and against all advice returned to the front lines, deciding that he "wasn't wounded enough to stay where [he] was".
 On the following day his eardrums burst from the constant firing and barrage, but he was content to stuff his ears with bandages and continue fighting.
 On Sunday 24th, shortly after a truce to allow the evacuation of casualties, Cain was alerted to the approach of a Tiger tank.
-Together with a Royal Artillery gunner he raced for a 6 pounder anti-tank gun, manoeuvred it into position, fired and disabled the tank.
+Together with a Royal Artillery gunner he raced for a 6 pounder Anti-Tank Gun, manoeuvred it into position, fired and disabled the tank.
 He wanted to continue using the gun, but the recoil mechanism was destroyed.

 By 25 September, the area occupied by the Lonsdale Force saw heavy fighting against self-propelled guns, flamethrower tanks, and infantry.
-There were no PIATs available to the force by now; instead Cain armed himself with a two-inch mortar.
-Mortars are muzzle-loading indirect fire weapons but Cain was forced to fire it on an almost horizontal plane due to the enemy's proximity.
+There were no P.I.A.T.s available to the force by now; instead Cain armed himself with a two-inch mortar.
+Mortars are muzzle-loading indirect fire weapons, but Cain was forced to fire it on an almost horizontal plane due to the enemy's proximity.
 His citation states that his leadership ensured that the South Staffordshire gave no ground and drove the enemy off in complete disorder.
 By the end of the battle, Cain had been reportedly responsible for the destruction or disabling of six tanks, four of which were Tigers, as well as a number of self-propelled guns.

 That night the Division began to withdraw in Operation Berlin.
 Many men shaved and blackened their faces and Cain removed a week's growth of beard from his face, drying himself on his dirty, blood-soaked Denison smock.
-After successfully crossing the Rhine, this led Brigadier 'Pip' Hicks to comment "there's one officer, at least, who's shaved".
+After successfully crossing the Rhine, this led Brigadier 'Pip' Hicks to comment "There's one officer, at least, who's shaved."
 Cain's reply was "I was well brought up, sir."
 Cain made sure all of his men were over the river by dawn, before he himself crossed in an old boat.

 Victoria Cross

-Fifty-nine decorations were published for the small group of men who successfully escaped Arnhem and these were awarded in an investiture ceremony at Buckingham Palace on 6 December 1944.
-As well as being the only survivor of the battle to receive the Victoria Cross, Cain was also the first (and currently only) Manxman to be awarded the medal.
-Posthumous VCs were announced later, including one for Lance Sergeant John Baskeyfield of the 2nd South Staffordshire Battalion's anti tank platoon.
+Fifty-nine decorations were published for the small group of men who successfully escaped Arnhem, and these were awarded in an investiture ceremony at Buckingham Palace on 6 December 1944.
+As well as being the only survivor of the battle to receive the Victoria Cross, Cain was also the first — and, to date, only — Manxman to be awarded the medal.
+Posthumous VCs were announced later, including one for Lance Sergeant John Baskeyfield of the 2nd South Staffordshire Battalion's anti-tank platoon.
 The 2nd Battalion thus became the only British battalion to receive two VCs in one engagement during the Second World War.

 There are some errors in Cain's citation.
-The action described as occurring on the 20th actually took place on the 21st (indeed this is the day on which Lieutenant Meikle—his spotter in the building above—was killed), and the Tiger tank he engaged was in fact a StuG III.
+The action described as occurring on the 20th actually took place on the 21st, the day Lieutenant Meikle was killed while spotting for Cain.
+Additionally, the enemy vehicle identified as a Tiger tank was actually a StuG III self-propelled gun.